mvdan/sh/README.md

 1:1: reached ) without matching $(( with ))
 ```

 * Some builtins like `export` and `let` are parsed as keywords.
-This is to allow
+This allows
-  statically parsing them and building their syntax tree, as opposed to just
-  keeping the arguments as a slice of arguments.
+  statically building their syntax tree, as opposed to keeping the arguments as
+  a slice of words.
+Note that this means expansions like `declare {a,b}=c` are
+  not supported.

 ### JavaScript